 Summer Steps: Ordered in Holiness

-As a young girl growing up on a farm, summertime meant barefoot time-liberating my feet from the snugly fitting shoes I'd worn all winter.
-Early in the season I learned to avoid the "sticker-patch."
-I remember the deep purple stains on my feet from playing under the mulberry tree.
-Now that I'm grown with a home of my own, I feel compassion for my mother and the many scoldings I received for running through the house leaving purple footprints.
-Sorry, Mom.
+As a young girl growing up on a farm, summertime meant barefoot time –liberating my feet from the snugly fitting shoes I’d worn all winter.
+Early in the season, I learned to avoid the “sticker-patch.”
+I vividly remember the deep purple stains on my feet from playing under the mulberry tree.
+Now that I’m grown with a home of my own, I feel compassion for my mother and the much scolding I received for running through the house leaving purple footprints.
+Sorry, Mom!

-During my professional career as a Massage Therapist I began to observe feet in new ways.
-I learned that the average human foot is made up of 26 bones; 75,000 nerve endings; 33 joints; 125,000 sweat glands; 20 muscles; 114 ligaments and 12 tendons.
-Our feet are our physical foundation giving stability and security.
-If we lose our footing we lose our sense of balance.
+During my professional career as a massage therapist, I began to observe feet in new ways.
+I learned that the average human foot is made up of 26 bones, 75,000 nerve endings, 33 joints, 125,000 sweat glands, 20 muscles, 114 ligaments, and 12 tendons.
+Our feet are our physical foundation, giving us stability and security.
+If we lose our footing, we lose our sense of balance.
 Feet are our physical mode of transportation.
-During these summer months your feet may support your tromping through gardens, running on beaches or climbing mountain trails.
-The feet serve as the body's sensors for disturbance.
+During these summer months your feet may support your tromping through gardens, running on beaches, or climbing mountain trails.
+The feet serve as the body’s sensors for disturbance.
 When you step on uneven ground, your feet send a message to your brain so you can adjust your balance.
-If the ground is hot your foot sensors register that in your brain so you can move to cooler ground.
-And, if you step on something sharp, your foot's sensory receptors send an urgent message to your brain to react!
-Now, that's amazing, anatomical "arch-itecture."
+If the ground is hot, your foot sensors register that in your brain so you can move to cooler ground.
+And, if you step on something sharp, your foot’s sensory receptors send an urgent message to your brain to react!
+Now, that’s amazing, anatomical “arch-itecture.”

-In the culture of that day, feet washings were an accepted household practice-especially when guests arrived.
-I love the story in Genesis 18 where Abraham is sitting by the door of his tent in the heat of the day and three travelers approach.
-He shows hospitality in verse four by saying: "Let a little water be brought, and then you may wash your feet and rest under this tree."
-(NIV)
+In the culture of that day, feet washings were an accepted household practice – especially when guests arrived.
+I love the story in Genesis 18 where Abraham is sitting by the door of his tent in the heat of the day, and three travelers approach.
+He shows hospitality in verse 4 by saying: “Let a little water be brought, and then you may wash your feet and rest under this tree” (NIV).

-My favorite scripture comes from Isaiah 52:7 (NIV)-"How beautiful on the mountains are the feet of those who bring good news, who proclaim peace, who bring good tidings who proclaim salvation."
-Perhaps I enjoy this verse because I live in Colorado where the majestic Rocky Mountains proclaim God's greatness.
-This verse also mentions 'how beautiful are the feet' implying an attractiveness of the feet.
-It's easy to neglect our feet and even consider them the lowliest part of our body.
-Simple daily attention helps prevent most foot disorders and restore and strengthen our feet.
-Some quick and easy summer-sole-savers include:
+My favorite scripture comes from Isaiah 52:7: “How beautiful on the mountains are the feet of those who bring good news, who proclaim peace, who bring good tidings who proclaim salvation” (NIV).
+Perhaps I enjoy this verse because I live in Colorado where the majestic Rocky Mountains proclaim God’s greatness.
+This verse also mentions “how beautiful are the feet,” implying an attractiveness of the feet.
+It’s easy to neglect our feet and even consider them the lowliest part of our body.
+Simple daily attention helps prevent most foot disorders and restores and strengthens our feet.

-- A cooling, soothing pedicure to promote inner health as well as outward beauty.
-Hint: Add a few drops of Lavender or Peppermint or Tea Tree essential oil to the water for a refreshing foot bath.
-A few drops of Lavender oil added to your lotion or foot cream softens and heals cracked heels.
+• A cooling, soothing pedicure to promote inner health as well as outward beauty.
+Hint: Add a few drops of lavender, peppermint, or tea tree essential oil to the water for a refreshing foot bath.
+A few drops of lavender oil added to your lotion or foot cream softens and heals cracked heels.

-- Before beginning a summer hike, rub a few drops Peppermint essential oil on your feet to keep them cool.
+• Before beginning a summer hike, rub a few drops of peppermint essential oil on your feet to keep them cool.
 Massage the oil into your feet for improved circulation.

-- Extending a warm welcome and hospitality to summer guests (Gen. 18:4)
+• Extending a warm welcome and hospitality to summer guests (Genesis 18:4)

-- Allowing summer's rhythm to revive your relationship with your Creator (Ex.
-3:5)
+• Allowing summer’s rhythm to revive your relationship with your Creator (Exodus 3:5)

-- Letting your beautiful feet carry you near and far in proclaiming the good news of Christ's love, peace and salvation.
-(Isa.
-52:7)
+• Letting your beautiful feet carry you near and far in proclaiming the good news of Christ’s love, peace, and salvation (Isaiah 52:7)

 J.M.
-Barrie, a Scottish journalist in the late 19th century, said: "Make your feet your friends."
+Barrie, a Scottish journalist in the late 19th century, said: “Make your feet your friends.”
 This wise counsel is relevant in all seasons, but particularly in the barefoot season of summer.
-I pray that your steps will be Divinely ordered as you stroll-or sprint-through summer and that "above all, you may be in health."
-(3 John 2).
+I pray that your steps will be divinely ordered as you stroll (or sprint!) through summer, and that above all, “you may enjoy good health” (3 John 1:2, NIV).